 The Mixed Blessings of Medicalization

 So, why do we keep medicalizing aesthetic norms?
 In part, because medicalizing and pathologizing are all-too-human practices.
-The cosmetic surgery industry, and those who provide treatments for undesirable bodily anomalies prey on our evolved psychological tendency to associate difference with disease.
+According to a plastic surgeon in NJ, the cosmetic surgery industry, and those who provide treatments for undesirable bodily anomalies prey on our evolved psychological tendency to associate difference with disease.
 The more we perceive ourselves to be vulnerable to disease transmission, the more anomalies are seen as abnormalities.
 We have evolved the psychological tendency to respond to bodily differences and diseases, be they infectious or not, as contagious.
 And the more we equate any disease with contagion (e.g. by talking of epidemics of obesity, mental illness or even violence), the more we activate our avoidance mechanisms—hence more stigma, prejudice and xenophobia.
 These tendencies predispose us toward disease avoidance—and our cultural and physical environments, interacting with our developmental experiences with infections, together provide the causes of how and whether these tendencies take shape.
 Making these prejudices explicit could be one step towards developing more reflective and humane responses, as could repeated interaction with whatever/whomever is seen as different—but we are likely to remain strongly influenced by these unconscious environmental cues.

 One implication of this research is that if we are going to challenge prejudice, racism, xenophobia and certain problematic effects of turning social beauty norms into medical problems with medical solutions, then perhaps we should focus less on the medical operations themselves, as these are only the symptom of deeper dynamics.
 It is also unhelpful to appeal to rationality since the mechanisms involved are largely non-rational.